HimbeerserverDE/www.himbeerserver.de/himbeerserver/var/www/md/index.md

 # HimbeerserverDE

 ## Introduction
-I'm Himbeer, a 15 year old programmer.
+I'm Himbeer, a 15 year old programmer and sysadmin.
 I like networking, especially IPv6 (which is why this page is IPv6-only).
 Because of this I'm using my own networking hardware and software instead of the low quality device the ISP wants everyone to use that lacks basic configuration options